 Please keep in mind that this simple formula creates a list of non repeating random numbers with a predefined step.
 To bypass this limitation, use an advanced version of the formula described below.

-Only works in the latest versions of Excel 365 that support dynamic arrays.
+Only works in Excel 365 and Excel 2021 that support dynamic arrays.

 To generate random numbers in Excel without duplicates, use one of the below generic formulas.